majguo/java-on-azure-samples/README.md

 ## Instrument Open Liberty Application

+The guidance decribes the steps on how to instrument Open Liberty Application with the java agent dd-java-agent.

 1. [Instrument Open Liberty Application with the java agent](./ola-instrument/README.md)

 ## JBoss EAP on Azure App Service